-Iraq to halt flights to Kurdistan region
+Iraq halts flights to Kurdistan Region

 Turkey and Iran, which have Kurdish minorities and are fiercely opposed to Iraqi Kurds gaining independence, have also increased the pressure on the KRG.

-Mr Abadi's office said on Thursday that Turkish Prime Minister Binali Yildirim had agreed to deal exclusively with the central government over the exports of crude oil.
+Mr Abadi's office said on Thursday that Turkish Prime Minister Binali Yildirim had agreed to deal exclusively with the central government over crude oil exports.
 That could result in a key pipeline from the Kirkuk region, which provides the KRG with more than 80% of its income, being cut off.

-The Turkish and Iranian militaries have also participated in joint exercises near their borders with the Kurdistan region in recent days.
+On Friday, Iran banned the transportation of refined crude oil products by Iranian companies to and from the Kurdistan Region, the Tasnim news agency reported.

-However, the BBC's Mark Lowen in Irbil says there is no appetite for fresh conflict.
+The BBC's Mark Lowen in Irbil says dialogue is the likely way out of this impasse.

-Turkey still depends on the oil pumped from Kirkuk, Western allies are urging restraint and the most likely next step is dialogue, our correspondent adds.
+But with Iraq facing elections in April, our correspondent adds, there is pressure in Baghdad to remain firm and as yet no sign of compromise.

+US Secretary of State Rex Tillerson said on Friday that Washington did not recognise the referendum.